High School Musical: The Concert: Telecasts and recordings

 On May 26, 2007, Disney Channel Latin America showed the concert made in Buenos Aires in Argentina.
 This performance aired none of Ashley Tisdale's songs, and Vanessa Hudgens only sang "Come Back To Me".
 On June 9, 2007, Canal 13 showed the concert performed in Santiago, Chile, airing all the solo performances.
 On June 10, 2007, the concert filmed in Mexico City, Mexico aired on Disney Channel Latin America.
+On June 17, 2007, the show filmed in São Paulo, Brazil, aired on Disney Channel Latin America.
+An edit of the São Paulo concert also aired on Record TV on June 24, 2007.

 The concert CD/DVD came from a performance in Houston, Texas on December 18, 2006 at the Toyota Center.
 The album and video was released on June 26, 2007.
 While the CD and DVD were recorded by Disney at the same show, the two feature slightly alternate edits.
 The live version of "Start of Something New" recorded at the Houston concert appeared in the Radio Disney Jams, Vol. 9 CD.